The I chord

 The reason behind it all

-Why not called a chord with its normal name in all situation and don't bother with Roman numerals, you may think?
-The benefit with Roman numerals is that, the I, II, III chord etcetera can be transposed to other keys.
+Why not call a chord with its normal name in all situation and why bother with Roman numerals, you may think?
+The benefit with Roman numerals is that the I, II, III chord etcetera can be transposed to other keys.
 The I - IV - V progression, for example, can involve several different chords depending on the key.
 Using Roman numerals is a simple way to refer to a specific progression regardless of the key.